ChatGPT Just Made AI a Product Engineering Problem

 Where I land

-ChatGPT is not a research event.
-It is a product event, and it is the start of a product engineering cycle that is going to define the next two years.
-Mobile platform engineers who treat it as out of scope are going to find themselves on the back foot when their product orgs start shipping AI features in Q1.
+ChatGPT is a product event, the start of a product engineering cycle that is going to define the next two years.
+Mobile platform engineers who treat it as out of scope will find themselves on the back foot when their product orgs start shipping AI features in Q1.
+The right response is to skip the AI roadmap and make the small set of platform investments that compound regardless of how the wave unfolds, none of it exotic, all of it the kind of work platform teams should be doing for other reasons.